alejoalvarez/java/Java Core/HashMap.md

 One object is used as a key (index) to another object (value).
 It can store different types: String keys and Integer values, or the same type, like: String keys and String values.

+Keys and values in HashMap are actually objects.
+To use other types, such as int, you must specify an equivalent wrapper class **Integer**, for other primity types, use: Boolean for boolean, Character for char, Double for double, etc.

 Example:

 Create a HashMap object called capitalCities that will store String keys and String values: